MichielStock/STMOZOO/README.md

 The notebook gives an introduction to cross-entropy and its use in the cross-entropy method.
 Cross-entropy is a metric used to measure the Kullback-Leibler (KL) distance between two probability distributions (f and g).
 The cross-entropy method is a Monte Carlo method for importance sampling and optimization and is found by minimizing the previously called KL distance in between distribution f and g (parameterized by θ).
 This is equivalent to choosing θ that minimizes the cross-entropy.

 The method itself is implemented in the Pluto notebook and gives you an optimized distribution based on an objective function (S) and the originally entered distribution d_in.
+Provided as well is a fun little example implementing the CE method in the importance sampling technique.

 # STMO-ZOO